matthias-stemmler/annimate/docs/user-guide/src/export.md

 - At least one corpus is selected.
 - A query has been entered and is valid (showing a green checkmark).
 - At least one column has been configured.
-- All configured columns have all their fields set to a value (Segmentation, Left/right context, Annotation, Query node, Meta annotation)
+- All configured columns have all their fields (e.g. annotation) set to a value.

 > **Note:** If you change the selection of corpora and/or the query _after_ you have already configured the columns, it can happen that a previously selected option is no longer available (e.g. for "Query node" if you change the query so that the selected node no longer exists).
 Then the selection is cleared and the "Export to ..." button becomes disabled.
 In this case, go through the list of columns again and make sure that all fields are filled.

 ![Screenshot showing "Export to file" dialog](img/export-run.png)

-When the export is finished, you will see a notification with shortcuts to open the folder containing the file in your system's File Explorer or to open the file directly in the program associated with `.csv` respectively `.xlsx` files on your system.
+When the export is finished, you will see a notification with shortcuts to open the folder containing the file in your system's File Explorer or to open the file directly in the program associated with `.csv` or `.xlsx` files on your system.

 ![Screenshot showing "Export finished" notification](img/export-finished.png)